Outgoing Programs of External Sponsors for Doctoral Researchers

 Period/amount of funding:

 The limit of the duration of the scholarships depends on the extent of the necessary research abroad for a maximum of six months.
-Funding: EUR 2,000 a month for candidates with completed habilitation and postdoctoral researchers EUR 1,500 a month for doctoral researchers
+Funding: EUR 2,500 a month for candidates with completed habilitation, EUR 2,000 a month for postdoctoral researchers and EUR 1,500 a month for doctoral researchers

 Deadline: